stacks-network/docs/_includes/create_id.md

 2. Enter an email address and press **Next**.

    The application prompts you to enter a password.
-Blockstack users this password to encrypt your recovery code.
+Blockstack uses this password to encrypt your recovery code.
 You must record and save this initial password.